noxasch/flutter_app_widget/app_widget/README.md

 > Note: It is advisable to do this setup using Android Studio since it help you design the widget layout and proper linting and import in kotlin file.

+There are multiple ways you can update the widget on Android:
+1. Using AppWidgetProvider / BroadcastReceiver
+2. Using workmanager
+3. Using alarm manager
+4. Using android service

 1. Add widget layout in `android/app/src/main/res/layout/example_layout.xml`